browserengineering/book/book/http.md

 key contributor to the design HTTP and also well-known for describing the "REST" architecture of the web in his [PhD thesis][rest-thesis], which explains how REST allowed the web to grow in a decentralized way.
-Today, many services provide "REST APIs" that also follow these principles, though there does seem to be [some confusion][what-is-rest] about it.
+Today, many services provide "RESTful APIs" that also follow these principles, though there does seem to be [some confusion][what-is-rest] about it.
 :::